TITLE Assistant Director of Human Resources, Employment and Employee Relations

 19. Complies with the State of Missouri’s Ethics Commission by ensuring the Financial Disclosure Statement is distributed to new, transferred, and promoted employees and annually updating the master list of employees required to complete the Financial Disclosure Statement for the University’s Office of Internal Audit.

-20. Monitors the maximum number of hours a part-time employee can work at the university by overseeing a quarterly report of current hours worked by part-time, hourly employees to supervisors and department heads.
+20. Monitors the maximum number of hours a part-time employee can work at the university by overseeing a bi-monthly report of hours worked over the previous 12 months by part-time hourly employees and working with supervisors and department heads to manage workloads so maximum hours are not exceeded.

-23. Manages the employment function for nonacademic personnel by providing direct supervision to professional and support staff employees.
+22. Manages the employment function for nonacademic and academic personnel personnel by providing direct supervision to professional and support staff employees.

 The Assistant Director of Human Resources, Employment and Employee Relations reports to and receives administrative supervision from the Director of Human Resources, functions independently within the guidelines of the University's personnel policies and regulations, exercises considerable judgment and initiative in planning, organizing, and completing assignments, and supervises and coordinates designated professional and support staff.